Finding the Best Military-Friendly College

 When it comes to finding the most military-friendly college, you’ll want to look for flexibility and convenience, which includes deadlines, start dates, class time, term length, and location.

 Active duty servicemembers can’t always attend class in person.
 When it comes to being stationed somewhere more remote, such as at sea or abroad, the idea of distance learning can be even more appealing.
 This option allows students to study from anywhere with a power source and a reliable internet connection, without disrupting their military duties.

 But not all virtual classes are created equally.
 The best online college for active-duty military members will be one that offers comparable programs — and access to the same resources and support — to its on-site options.
-National University offers scores of online degrees, designed with servicemembers in mind.
-Like its on-campus programs, these courses are geared toward high-demand careers like IT, cybersecurity, health, and education.
+National University offers online degrees, designed with servicemembers in mind.
+Like its on-site programs, these courses are geared toward high-demand careers like IT, cybersecurity, health, and education.

 Whether you’re looking for a 100-percent online degree program or want a blend of in-class and virtual learning, be sure also to choose a school that has a reliable, user-friendly learning management system, the technology that will power your online courses.
 Also important is access to research, like academic journals: What library resources and databases are available to online students?
 When you attend a school like National University, one that’s been educating military members via online platforms for more than 20 years, you can trust that you’ll have a robust and interactive online experience.

 You’ve found a school you like with a program that fits your needs.
 There’s one other important question to ask: will it accept the educational benefits the U.S. Department of Veterans Affairs has offered you?
 What about tuition discounts or special scholarships for current and past members of the armed forces?